-Portable hot tubs add no value, as prospect buyers assume the current homeowners will keep them.
+Portable hot tubs add no value, as prospective buyers assume the current homeowners will keep them.
 In the least, they become an optional addition to the home—a poor bargaining chip.

-However, built-in hot tubs are a luxury and can increase value on the right market.
+However, built-in hot tubs are a luxury and can increase value in the right market.

 On the wrong market, the value will hinge on the cost of removal.